MRezaNasirloo/Slick/README.md

     @Override
     public void onDestroy() {
-        //only is called when view is finishing
+        //only is called once when view is finishing
     }
 }
 ```